If you cannot find the information you need here, please contact AFP Recruitment.

 If I join the AFP am I likely to be seriously injured?

-Recent statistics show that policing in Australia has a lower incidence of workplace injuries than occupations like farming and nursing.
+Recent statistics show that policing in Australia has a lower incidence of workplace injuries than occupations such as farming and nursing.

 I have a security clearance from another department/organisation.
 Will this assist me with my application?

-The AFP will still conduct its own security checks.
-If, however, you are able to provide the relevant details/documentation, please do so.
+The AFP will still conduct its own security checks, however if you are able to provide the relevant details/documentation, please do so.

 What do I get paid as a recruit?